 Are you doing everything you can to keep your bones healthy?
 Your bone health can be the difference between a strong frame, free of aches and injuries, or a frail frame, prone to osteoporosis and fractures.
 The National Institutes of Health recommends 30 minutes of daily physical activity and a diet rich in bone-building vitamins.

-To help you reach these daily goals, Prime West Knoxville offers recreational opportunities like a pickleball court and an 18-hole putting green, as well as thoughtfully prepared meals made with produce from the on-site hydroponic garden.
+To help you reach these daily goals, Prime Independent Living communities offer a wealth of recreational opportunities like pickleball courts and putting greens, as well as thoughtfully prepared meals made with local, in-season produce.
 Not sure how to enhance your diet?
 Read on to learn more.

 Are You Getting Enough Calcium and Vitamin D?